 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

-A quaint psychological horror film in the realm of Polanski's Repulsion, Altman's Images, Bergman's Hour of the Wolf/Persona, and Clayton's The Innocents.
+A quaint psychological horror film in the realm of Polanski's Repulsion, Altman's Images, Bergman's Persona, and Clayton's The Innocents.
 A study of encroaching madness, it's also quietly creepy.
-Symptoms-- with its attention to detail and violent horror scene-- beats the bleeding shit out of nearly every modern psych-horror film, like the underwhelming and pussyfooting, The Babadook and The Witch.
+Symptoms-- with its attention to detail and violent horror-- beats the bleeding shit out of nearly every modern psych-horror film, like the underwhelming and pussyfooting, The Babadook and The Witch.

 Angela Pleasance gives an incredibly convincing portrayal of a mind unhinged.
 Psychic turmoil is belied by the stillness of foggy autumn groves and placid lakes.
 Quiet horror that's elemental in its approach, this film proves that something as archetypal as an attic door ajar can trigger a fear response far more atavistic and real than anything in today's horror flicks.

 Exquisitely paced and gorgeously photographed female-led chiller.
 The soft English autumn provides the backdrop to this tale of mental fragility and was never more beautifully captured than here.
 A surprising delight